Neuro-Symbolic AI for Analytical Solutions of Differential Equations: Method

+In this work, we generalize this concept, equipping SIGS with the flexibility to handle generic forms as well as specific structures which incorporate domain specific knowledge and respect boundary conditions and the operator class.
+As a result, SIGS can restrict the search over previously intractable spaces to regions with a high probability of containing the true form of the analytical solution.

-\paragraph{Compositional Ansatz.} When using SIGS on a specific problem, the user may specify a structural Ansatz $F$ that outlines the compositional nature of the proposed solution.
-For example, one could specify spatiotemporal separability as $u(x,t) = \sum _{j=1}^K a_j T_j(t) \phi_j(x)$, leaving the spatial eigenfunctions $\phi_j$ and temporal factors $T_j$ , to be chosen by SIGS.
-In addition to $\phi_j$ and $T_j$, the user may include atoms that encode physical mechanisms at the expression level; such as transport phases, $k x - \omega t$; viscous shock profiles, $\tanh ((x_0 + x -ct)/\nu)$; or other motifs known to describe the dynamics of interest exactly or approximately.
+When solving a PDE using SIGS, the user can specify a structural Ansatz $F$ that guides the composition of the proposed solution.
+For example, one can specify spatiotemporal separability as $u(x,t) = \sum _{j=1}^K a_j T_j(t) \phi_j(x)$, leaving the spatial eigenfunctions $\phi_j$ and temporal factors $T_j$ to be chosen by SIGS.
+In addition to $\phi_j$ and $T_j$, the user may include atoms that encode physical mechanisms at the expression level, such as transport phases, $k x - \omega t$; viscous shock profiles, $\tanh ((x_0 + x -ct)/\nu)$; or other motifs known to describe the dynamics of interest exactly or approximately.
 Localized atoms such as Gaussians can also be included to capture spatially confined phenomena.
-The Ansatz may include hybrid factors that mix space and time, allowing $u(x,t) = \sum _{j=1}^K a_j T_j(t) \phi_j(x) \psi(x,t)$ which relaxes separability while retaining controlled, interpretable compositions.
+The Ansatz may include hybrid factors that mix space and time, allowing $u(x,t) = \sum _{j=1}^K a_j T_j(t) \phi_j(x) \psi_j(x,t)$ which relaxes separability while retaining a controlled, interpretable composition.